Fast Approximate Quadratic Programming for Large (Brain) Graph Matching: Results

+Due to the indefiniteness of the relaxation of (\ref{eq:GM}), the feasible region may be rife with local minima.
+As a result, our FAQ procedure is sensitive to the chosen initial position.
+With this in mind, we propose a variant of the FAQ algorithm in which we run the FAQ procedure with multiple initializations.
+The algorithm outputs the best FAQ iterate over all the initializations.
+For each initialization, we sample $K \in \mc{D}$, a random doubly stochastic matrix, using 10 iterations of Sinkhorn balancing \cite{Sinkhorn1964}, and let our initialization be $P^{(0)}=(J+K)/2$, where $J$ is the doubly stochastic barycenter.
+Fixing the number of restarts, this variant of FAQ still has $O(n^3)$ complexity.

-Table \ref{tab:restarts} shows the performance of running \FAQ~ 3 and 100 times, reporting only the best result (indicated by \FAQ$_3$ and \FAQ$_{100}$, respectively), and comparing it to the best performing result of the five algorithms (running only \FAQ~ once).
-Note that we only consider the 16 particularly difficult benchmarks for this evaluation. \FAQ~ only required three restarts to outperform all other approximate algorithms on all 16 of 16 difficult benchmarks.
-Moreover, after 100 restarts, \FAQ~ finds the absolute minimum on 3 of the 16 benchmarks; none of the other algorithms ever achieved the absolute minimum on any of these benchmarks.
+Table \ref{tab:restarts} shows the performance of running FAQ 3 and 100 times, reporting only the best result (indicated by FAQ$_3$ and FAQ$_{100}$, respectively), and comparing it to the best performing result of the five algorithms (including the original FAQ)---note that the best performing of the original five tested was always FAQ.
+Note that we only consider the 16 particularly difficult benchmarks for this evaluation.
+FAQ only required three restarts to outperform all other approximate algorithms on all 16 of 16 difficult benchmarks.
+Moreover, after 100 restarts, FAQ finds the absolute minimum on 3 of the 16 benchmarks.
+Note that no other algorithm ever achieved the absolute minimum on any of these benchmarks.